subroto18/zura-ventures-assessment/README.md

 # Product Display App Backend

-This is backend of simple product search and show project.
+This is a simple product search and show project built with react along with vite.

 ## Installation